Dewlyn Nonprofit Services

 3. Program Budget: We will help you create a program budget template with expenses listed based on best practices.
 You may use the budget created as your own or work with your board to further refine and approve it after your revisions.
 CONSULTANT does not create organizational budgets for standard proposals; however, we will consult with CLIENT on this and offer guidance.

-4. Letter of Inquiry Template: CONSULTANT will develop a Letter of Inquiry (LOI) template tailored to CLIENT's program that can be used multiple times to pursue grant funding.
+4. Templates: CONSULTANT will develop a Letter of Inquiry (LOI), Sponsorship Request, Partnership Request, Statement of Contribution, and Donor Thank You template tailored to CLIENT's program that can be used multiple times to pursue grant funding or partnerships.

 5. Online Grant Application Template: CONSULTANT will develop a Common Grant Application template that covers a number of questions that CLIENT will likely encounter when applying for grants online.
 Although grant applications vary widely, our Common Grant Application is designed to “give you the answers” to many of the questions that you are likely to encounter on entry level online grant applications.

-6. Grant Strategy and Tutorial: When we deliver your final proposal package, you will receive a list of 10 or more grant-making foundations that fund programs in your profile category.
-You will also receive access to a Live or pre-recorded tutorial that will show you what to expect when applying for grants.
+6. Grants and Post Support: When Client receives the final proposal package, CLIENT will receive a list of 10 or more grant-making foundations that fund programs in your profile category.
+CLIENT will also receive access to the Community Heroes online Discovery Plus program for 30 days.

-II. (c) Premium Proposal – Fee $2,400.
+II. (c) Premium Proposal – Fee $2,800.
 Premium Proposals include everything offered with the standard proposals.
-In addition, Premium Proposals include an Abstract, Expanded Governance to include Board Bios (to demonstrate capacity), Data Charts for the Statement of Need and Target Population sections of the proposal, Sustainability Plan, Marketing Plan (for pilot programs), Timeline Chart, Risks Assessment, Budget Narrative, aid completing Organizational and Program Budget.
-Premium proposals are typically 25-30 typed pages.
+In addition, Premium Proposals include an Abstract, Program Implementation schedule, Program Timeline, Marketing & Outreach Plan, Statement of Need (Cost of Inaction analysis), Program Risk Assessment, Budget Narrative.
+Premium proposals are typically 30-40 typed pages.

 II. (d) Custom Grant-Writing – Fee starts at $2,400.
 Select this option when you have a specific grant that you would like to apply for.
 This is not a proposal, rather it is a very detailed grant application, often for high-level funders, or local government funders.
 This option includes research and grant-writing, and the upload of the grant application using the funders grant portal.
 Available services for this option are customized to respond to funder request for proposal requirements.
 Custom Proposals begin at $2,400 and are quoted based on request details.